JordanRuetz/UofTEats/iteration-XX.review.md

 Going into the next iteration, our main insights are:

+Android studio

+Database - SQL, firebase, explore free/cheap platforms options

+Discussing git specifications: developmental and master branches - pull request to master on Tuesdays

+User stories by Sunday on Azure board

+Have a (somewhat) working app by the next deliverable

  * 2 - 4 items
  * Short (no more than one short paragraph per item)
  * High-level concepts that should guide your work for the next iteration.
  * These concepts should help you decide on where to focus your efforts.
  * Can be related to product and/or process.